-Stock-Based Compensation
+15. Stock-Based Compensation

-The Company's Board of Directors established stock option plans during 1997 pursuant to which the Company may grant non-qualified stock options to officers, employees and directors of the Company.
-Such plans also provide for stock awards and direct purchases of the Company's common stock.
-At September 30, 2010, 1.4 million shares remained available for grants under the Company's stock plans.
+The Company's Board of Directors adopted the 1997 Equity Incentive Plan ("1997 Plan") under which the Company was authorized to grant stock options, restricted stock units ("RSUs") and other forms of equity awards to officers, employees and directors of the Company.
+At September 30, 2011, 2.0 million shares remained available for grants under the Company's stock plans.
 The Company typically issues new shares in satisfying its obligations under its stock plans.